 In a given month, the employee who is over 18 and works 10 hours ordinary hours and 5 hours overtime, giving the employee a total earnings of $500 for the month.

-This means they are eligible for super as they have reached the minimum super threshold but they will only earn super on the 10 hours of ordinary earnings, not the full $450.
+This means they are eligible for super but they will only earn super on the 10 hours of ordinary earnings, not the full $500.

 You can find more information about calculating super on the ATO website: